AlaaHussein608/3D-Printer-Bed-Control-System/README.md

-# 3D-Printer-Bed-Control-System
+# 3D-Printer-Bed-Control-System-Simulation

 ## Project Overview

-A comprehensive control system for a dual-axis 3D printer bed using **Arduino Mega**, featuring DC motor control with **PID**, encoder feedback, and a user interface.
+A comprehensive control system simulation for a dual-axis 3D printer bed using **Arduino Mega**, featuring DC motor control with **PID**, encoder feedback, and a user interface.

 ---